In this article I’ll randomly present easy to implement, effective ways to boost the SEO of your WordPress blog.

 I strongly urge folks to use sub-folders.
 Rand Fishkin said they “were able to test this using a sub-domain on Moz itself (when moving…beginner’s guide to SEO from guides.moz.com to the current URL http://moz.com/beginners-guide-to-seo).
 The results were astounding – rankings rose dramatically across the board for every keyword…tracked to the pages.”

-Connecting related posts with each other will let Google know that you’ve created content on various aspects of a certain topic.
+Connecting related posts/pages with each other will let Google know that you’ve created content on various aspects of a certain topic.
 This can make you a stronger candidate to rank for that topic.

 6. Optimize images